Yooyoo56/minishell/README.md

 ## Acknowledgments

-My project partner, [Yoojeong Tak](https://github.com/Yooyoo56), for their valuable collaboration, support, and ideas throughout the development of this project.
+My project partner, [Yoojeong Tak](https://github.com/Yooyoo56), for her valuable collaboration, support, and ideas throughout the development of this project.

 ## License